-I speak with many expats who are considering both Medellín, Colombia, and Cuenca, Ecuador… and I’m frequently asked to compare the two.
+I hear from many readers who are considering both Medellín, Colombia, and Cuenca, Ecuador, as the destination for their adventure overseas… and I’m frequently asked to compare the two.

-Note that, as Medellín is such a large and diverse city, I’m basing my comparisons to its upscale, expat-favored El Poblado neighborhood.
+Note that, as Medellín is a large and diverse city, I’m basing my comparisons to Cuenca on its upscale, expat-favored El Poblado neighborhood.

 Both Medellín and Cuenca enjoy great weather year-round.
-My home didn’t have heat or air conditioning in either city, which saves a lot on the monthly budget.
+You can live in both with neither heat nor air conditioning, which saves a lot on the monthly budget.

 That said, the weather in these two cities is not the same.
 Medellín is warmer, with daily highs averaging about 82°F (28°C), lows in the 60s, and only 1 degree of seasonal variation.
 In Cuenca, monthly average highs vary from 68°F to 72°F, depending on the time of year, and nightly lows are also correspondingly less.
-I never broke a sweat in Cuenca and wore a long-sleeved shirt with no jacket almost every day of the year.
+You’ll struggle ever to break a sweat in Cuenca.

 Rainfall is higher in Medellín (69 inches versus 35 inches in Cuenca), but the average number of sunny days annually is higher in Medellín.